SAP/component-operator/README.md

 By default, if the namespace of a dependent object does not exist, it will be created.
 This behaviour can be tweaked by setting the attribute `spec.missingNamespacesPolicy`.
 Allowed values are `Create` (default if not specified) and `DoNotCreate`.

+### Add additional managed types

+By its nature, component-operator tries to handle extension types (such as CRDs or API groups added through APIService federation), and instances of these types, in a smart way.
+That is, if the component contains extension types, and also instances of these types, it tries to process things in the right order; that means, during apply the instances will be applied as late as possible (to ensure that controllers and webhooks are up); and during delete, the instances will be deleted as early as possible (to ensure that controllers and webhooks are still there).
+Furthermore, during deletion, foreign instances (that is, instances of these types that are not part of the component) block the deletion of the whole component.
+Sometimes, components are implicitly adding extension types to the cluster; in the sense that the extension types are not explicitly part of the manifests, but added in the dark through controllers, once running.
+A typical example are crossplane providers.
+On the component resource, such additional types can be declared by setting the attribute `spec.additionalManagedFields`.

 ### Dependencies

 As with flux kustomizations, it is possible to declare dependencies between `Component` objects, that means, to list other components,